-Each school provides the following guidance and counseling services to all students:
+Each school provides the following counseling services to all students:

-- Academic guidance which assists students and their parents to acquire knowledge of the curricula choices available to students, to plan a program of studies, arrange and interpret academic testing, and seek post-secondary academic opportunities. - Career guidance which helps students to acquire information and develop a plan of action about work, jobs, apprenticeships, and post-secondary educational and career opportunities. - Personal/social counseling which assists a student to develop an understanding of themselves, the rights and needs of others, how to resolve conflict and to define individual goals, reflecting their interests, abilities and aptitudes.
-Information and records of personal/social counseling will be kept confidential and separate from a student's educational records and not disclosed to third parties without prior parental consent or as otherwise provided by law. - Employment counseling and placement services which furnish information relating to the employment opportunities available to students graduating from or leaving the public schools.
-Such information will be provided to secondary students and will include all types of employment opportunities, including, but not limited to, apprenticeships, the military, career education schools, and the teaching profession.
-In providing such services, school counselors will consult and cooperate with the Virginia Employment Commission, the Department of Labor and Industry, local business and labor organizations, and career schools.
+- Academic: Assists students and their parents to acquire knowledge of the curricula choices available to students, to plan a program of studies, arrange and interpret academic testing, and seek post-secondary academic opportunities. - Career: Helps students to acquire information and develop a plan of action about work, jobs, apprenticeships, and post-secondary educational and career opportunities. - Personal/social-Assists students withdeveloping an understanding of themselves, the rights and needs of others, how to resolve conflict and to define individual goals, reflecting their interests, abilities and aptitudes.
+Information obtained during personal/social counseling sessions will be kept confidential and not disclosed to third parties without prior parental consent or as otherwise provided by law.